 Legal counsel may be present with adequate notice (24 hours usually is sufficient to allow college counsel to be present) and is to be allowed only for the purpose of advising the student.
 Thus, all attorneys must remain outside the hearing room.
 The student and the College representative each may request one 5-10 minute recess to consult with his/her attorney outside the hearing room.
 Legal counsel may not participate otherwise in a hearing at any level.

 All individual student grievances should be resolved as follows:

-A student who has a grievance related to the library should first contact the Dean of Library Services; if the problem is not resolved, the student may present the grievance to the Vice President of Academic Affairs.
+A student who has a grievance related to advising, Adult Education & Literacy, the library, or tutoring should first contact the director or dean for that department; if the problem is not resolved, the student may present the grievance to the Vice President of Academic Affairs.

 Students who have a grievance related to discipline must follow the Disciplinary Appeal Procedures found in the current Student Handbook.